-Detailed guidance for retailers and trading standards officers is also available on the Chartered Trading Standards Institute's Business Companion website www.businesscompanion.info
+Detailed guidance for retailers and trading standards officers is also available on the Trading Standards Institute's 'Business Companion' website.
+Click onto www.businesscompanion.info and select the guidance on the tobacco display requirements as they apply to Wales.
+Note that Business Wales will also be making guidance available to businesses in Wales.

-If you are not a member of a representative body, you can still look at the existing guidance above, but if you still have questions, you can also contact your local authority trading standards service.
+If after looking at the existing guidance above you still have questions, you can also contact your local authority trading standards department.